knat/XData/README.md

 //data
 a0:ElementSetGlobalElement <a0 = "http://example.com/project1"> =
 {//element set is unordered
-    E3 //because E3 is nullable, it may have no value E1 = 123 //local element always has null URI a0:GlobalElement2 = 40 //because a0:GlobalElement1 can be substituted by a0:GlobalElement2
+    a0:GlobalElement2 = 40 //because a0:GlobalElement1 can be substituted by a0:GlobalElement2
+    E1 = "00:00:05" //local element always has null URI
-}//because E2 is optional
+    E3 //because E3 is nullable, it may have no value }//because E2 is optional
 ```